 Mining Treatment Licenses (tratamento mineiro) - In circumstances when the investor does not hold a valid Mining Concession, Mining Certificate or Mining Pass which authorises such activities, Mining Treatment Licences govern mining processes through which usable ore and derivatives are recovered in valuable mining products by physical treatments.
 The treatment of radioactive minerals (e.g. uranium) will require further authorisations in accordance with legislation regarding atomic energy and radioactive materials.
-The Mining Treatment Licence is valid for a maximum of 25 years and can be renewed once.

 Mining Processing Licenses (processamento mineiro) - In circumstances when the investor does not hold a valid Mining Concession, Mining Certificate or Mining Pass which authorises such activities, Mining Processing Licenses govern those processes required to achieve ore concentrate by means of (among others) physical, chemical and metallurgical treatments.
 The processing of radioactive minerals (e.g. uranium) will require further authorisations in accordance with legislation regarding atomic energy and radioactive materials.
-The Mining Processing Licence is valid for a maximum of 25 vears and can be renewed once.

 Mining Products Commercialization Licenses (licença de comercialização de produtos minerais) - Mining Products Commercialization Licences govern the activity of the sale and purchase of mineral products sourced from outside of Mozambique.
 We note that Mining Products Commercialization Licences may be awarded to Mozambican nationals in addition to legal entities.
-The Mining Products Commercialization Licenses is valid for a maximum of 5 years renewable.

 Mining Passes (senha mineira) - Mining Passes govern "artisanal" mining operations generally being undertaken by individuals, and allow for the sale of mineral products arising from such small scale mining activities.
-We note that Mining Passes may be awarded to Mozambican nationals, in addition to legal entities.
+We note that Mining

+Passes may be awarded to Mozambican nationals, in addition to legal entities.
 Save for Mining Passes and Mining Products Commercialization Licences, only entities incorporated and registered in accordance with Mozambican law that are able to evidence their technical and financial capacity are eligible for any licence under the new Mining Law.
 As noted above, Mining Passes and Mining Products Commercialization Licenses may also be awarded to Mozambican nationals (i.e. natural persons).